 MPD and DDOT should issue the revised PD Form 10-C and make it accessible to motorists involved in traffic accidents.
 Again, PCB commends MPD and DDOT for its efforts in revising the PD Form 10-C to make it much more useful to motorists and the District.
 To date, however, the revised PD Form 10-C has not been issued.
-Because the revised form would be helpful to DDOT in assessing traffic crashes and collisions in the District and would allow for motorists to provide more detailed information to insurance companies, PCB urges the two agencies to complete any changes and issue the form promptly, pacting the form online on MPD's and DDOT's websites and Pending.
-MPD reports that it is awaiting final approval of the PD Form 10-C from DDOT, and anticipates both the new form and policy directive will be implemented soon. companies, PCB urges the two agencies to complete any changes and issue the form promptly, posting the form online on MPD's and DDOT's websites and making printed copies of the form available in police departments, DMV service centers, and car rental agencies.
+Because the revised form would be helpful to DDOT in assessing traffic crashes and collisions in the District and would allow for motorists to provide more detailed information to insurance companies, PCB urges the two agencies to complete any changes and issue the form promptly, posting the form online on MPD's and DDOT's websites and making printed copies of the form available in police departments, DMV service centers, and car rental agencies.